Optimal control of the Fokker-Planck equation under state constraints in the Wasserstein space: Abstract

 \section{Abstract}

 We analyze a problem of optimal control of the Fokker-Planck equation with state constraints in the Wasserstein space of probability measures.
-Our main result is to derive optimality conditions in the form of a Mean Field Game system of partial differential equations completed with an exclusion condition.
-As a by-product we obtain the Lipschitz regularity of optimal controls.
+We give first-order necessary conditions for optimality in the form of a mean-field game system of partial differential equations associated with an exclusion condition.
+Under suitable geometric conditions on the constraint we prove that optimal controls are Lipschitz continuous.